m7md-habib/3d-printing/README.md

 # 3d-printing
 ## Overview
-This repository contains the STL file of the robotic arm joint.
+This repository contains the STL file of the robotic arm joint was designed before you can find it in my repository in the name of joint.
 The file has been converted to the STL format suitable for 3D printing.

 ## File Details
 - **File Name:**